Tx0actical/Epsilon/README.md

 # Stochastic Optimization of System Wide Performance Characteristics in WindowsOS using PowerShell.

+## Aim

+Provide the least possible element of user interaction in which the user doesn’t even need to specify what type of error he/she is facing, the script will auto-’magically’ pull data from logs, determine the type of error and apply the fix.

 ## Overview

 In a lot of other optimization software/scripts, user interaction is required to interface with the tool, so that a better determination of the problem can be made.
 This involves passing parameters, calling specific functions, using dedicated troubleshooters to get the desired results.
 This might not be the most user friendly.